robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 become lazy, even without realising it.
 Even when you see yourself as a non-lazy person!
 If you find yourself getting up later than you'd like, and doing less hours, or working during hours in which you're less productive, or working at the weekends, it's important to notice and self-correct these things.
 You can come out of it with much clearer goals about what you actually want to achieve, and more therefore motivation and discipline towards achieving those goals.

-The importance of cleanly dividing your work and leisure time I found to be fundamental.
-My personal choice is actually to work from 8am-4pm, as these are the hours when I am most productive.
-It also keeps me in sync with the schedules of friends, with obvious benefits.
-As much as we sometimes malign it, the working week is actually designed pretty effectively!

 * **Loneliness.** This can take some time to have its effect, but the effect of rarely interacting with people in person during your working day can be quite profound.
 It can lead to a massive loss in productivity in all areas of your life,